lyubogankov/freecodecamp/javascript/javascript.md

 ## Basic JavaScript

+- JS is a **dynamic** language with **weakly typed** variables
+	- Dynamic = variables can be (re-)assigned values of any type without restriction
+	- Weakly typed = when an operation involves mismatched types, performs an implicit conversion instead of throwing errors

 - Eight different data types ([MDN page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures))
 	- `undefined` (singleton)
 		- It is the initial value for variables that are declared but not initialized